MAKS-IT-COM/maksit-certs-ui/README.md

 ### 3. Create a Minimal Custom Values File

 Below is a minimal example of a `custom-values.yaml` for most users.
-It disables image pull secrets by default (since the chart and images are public), sets the storage class for persistent volumes, and configures the reverse proxy service.
+It sets the storage class for persistent volumes, and configures the reverse proxy service.
 You can further customize this file as needed for your environment.

 ```yaml
 global: